msiviero/knit/README.md

                 mandatory: { type: "number" },
             },
         },
+        response: {
+          200: {
+              type: "object",
+              properties: {
+                  hello: { type: "string" },
+              },
+          },
+        },
     })
     public async getEndpointValidated(exchange: Exchange) {
         return exchange.response.send({ status: "ok" });
     }
 ```

+All registered routes with json schema will be made available at runtime to the endpoint ```GET /system/endpoints``` and can be used with AJV, for example, to use it in other applications

 ## Http endpoint testing